farbod-salehi/qeydar-datepicker/projects/qeydar-datepicker/README.md

 # Qeydar Date and Time Pickers

-A comprehensive package providing separate DatePicker and TimePicker components for Angular applications, with support for both Jalali (Persian) and Georgian calendars.
+A comprehensive package providing separate DatePicker and TimePicker components for Angular applications, with support for both Jalali (Persian) and Gregorian calendars.
 This package supports Angular 14 and above.
 Specific version compatibility:

 | Package Version | Angular Version |
 |----------------|-----------------|
 | 1.x.x          | ≥14.0.0        |

+## Demo
+You can see the online [Demo](https://qeydar-datepicker.vercel.app)

 ## Components
 This package includes two main components: